Key Technical Points for Winter Vegetables under Cold, Snowy and Low‑Light Weather

 -

-- Where conditions allow, heating wires, electric heating wires, air heating pipes, or hot air furnaces can be used for heating.
+- Where conditions allow, use soil heating cables, electric heating wires, air‑heating lines, or hot‑air furnaces for supplemental heat.

 -